Painting the figure in oils.

 PAINTING

--Palette.
-I typically use plastic, but wood is also good if it is properly sealed.
+-A Palette.
+I use plastic, but wood is also good if it is properly sealed.

 -A dipper for medium